 22. The V-PCF sends a response to the Namf_Communication_N1MessageNotify service operation.

 23. Upon receipt of the UE Policy container belonging to the H-PLMN in step 21, the V-PCF invokes the Npcf_UEPolicyControl_Update service operation by sending an HTTP POST request to the "Individual UE Policy Association" resource to forward the response of the UE to the H-PCF.

+- For URSP provisioning in EPS, the UE Policy container belonging to the H-PLMN is received from the V-PCF for the PDU session using the Npcf_UEPolicyControl_Update request service operation.

 24. The H-PCF sends an HTTP "200 OK" response to the V-PCF.